selesse/steam-crossplatform-sync/README.md

 automatically use your cloud storage provider (e.g. Google Drive, Dropbox) to synchronize the files so you can pick up where you left off.

-**Note**: the sync strategy is dumb and experimental - it may behave poorly and accidentally delete some files.
-Use at your own discretion.

 ## How does it work?

 Periodically, steam-crossplatform-sync checks Steam's registry to see if there's